coderkan/coderkan.github.io/_posts/2018-10-20-as-a-software-developer-what-are-the-applications-programs-and-websites-I-use-often.md

 ---
 layout: post
-title: "As a software developer, what are the applications, programs and websites I use often "
+title: "As a software developer, what are the applications, programs and websites I use often?"
 description:
 headline:
 modified: 2018-10-20